allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 For an example, let’s consider an index of offers such as you may find in an online store.
 Each offer may be available with a free return option, but there’s a catch: while the client only sees a single checkbox in the UI, internally there are several types of free returns, e.g. free return by package locker and free return by post.
-The natural way to handle this is to index each of these two flags and then to search for offers having either of those flags.
+The natural way to handle this would be to index each of these two flags and then to search for offers having either of those flags.
-This is also a good way towards achieving our goal of ruining Elasticsearch search performance, especially if the number of values was 200 rather than 2.
+It would also be a step towards our goal of ruining Elasticsearch search performance, especially if the number of values was 200 rather than 2.

 The reason it works this way is that there are lots and lots of offers matching any of these flags: probably around 90% match one and around 90% match the other
 (with, obviously, a large number matching both).
 Going back to the [section about OR operator](#or-operator), you will notice that having two very long